HDFC Life Super Income Plan is a non-linked participating and limited pay money-back insurance plan.

 As you can see that there are two components to the calculation of death benefits.

-The first component, that is Sum Assured on maturity.
+The first component is Sum Assured on maturity.

 The second component is a multiple of your premium, 10 times annual premium if your entry age is up to 50 years and 7 times annual premium if your entry age is over 50 years.